The heaviest snowfall in a decade is possible as a wintry blast roils parts of the US - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Car wrecks proliferate as storm hits

-The weather service warned that road travel could be “very difficult to impossible.”

-By Sunday, hundreds of car accidents had been reported in Virginia, Indiana, Kansas and Kentucky, where a state trooper was treated for non-life-threatening injuries after his patrol car was hit on Interstate 65.
+Hundreds of car accidents were reported in Virginia, Indiana, Kansas and Kentucky, where a state trooper was treated for non-life-threatening injuries after his patrol car was hit on Interstate 65.
 At least 600 motorists were stranded in Missouri, that state’s highway patrol said.

 Highways in northeastern Kansas were closed due to “impassable” conditions, according to the state’s Transportation Department.
 The closures included roughly 220 miles (354 kilometers) of the state’s main artery, Interstate 70, from the Missouri border into central Kansas.